Julia's Big Adventures; Bringing FUN to kids at Children's Minnesota!!

 Why I love raising money for Children's Hospitals and Clinics of MN

 I have done a lot of things to raise money.
-I've held a garage sale, sent letters to friends and family, helped clean my friend's bunny cage, passed out glow sticks at Halloween, earned money by following a chore chart, held fundraisers at restaurants, and last summer I hosted my first annual walk/run event!!
-I raised nearly $5,000 at the walk/run, which brought my total raised in 2016 to $10,723.30!
-My thermometer on here does not reset, so it shows what I've raised since I started this page last year and will just keep going up from there as long as I continue to raise money.
-I think it would be really neat to raise at least $5,000 at my walk/run this year, but to go even higher!
-I put $20,000 as my goal, which means I'm going to try and raise at least $9,300.
-I hope I can do it!
-Would you like to help me?
+I've held a garage sale, sent letters to friends and family, passed out glow sticks at Halloween, earned money by following a chore chart, held fundraisers at restaurants, and in 2016 I hosted my first annual walk/run event!!
+I raised nearly $5,000 at the event, which brought my total raised in 2016 to $10,723.30!
+My thermometer on here does not reset, so it shows what I've raised since I started this page and will just keep going up from there as long as I continue to raise money.
+I thought it would be really neat to raise at least $5,000 at my walk/run in 2017, but maybe even higher!
+I put $20,000 as my goal, hoping to raise at least $9,300.
+But, with so many people's help and participation, I raised $5,970.32 at the walk!
+Other people who couldn't come but still wanted to help me reach my goal, donated $4,549!!
+I am just so happy that I can't explain it!
+Thank you so much to everyone who wants to help me.

 How I became a patient of Children's Hospital....